rust-lang/rust/src/doc/trpl/macros.md

 ```

 That’s most of the matcher syntax.
 These examples use `$(...)*`, which is a
-‘zero or more’match.
-Alternatively you can write `$(...)+` for a‘one or
+‘zero or more’ match.
+Alternatively you can write `$(...)+` for a ‘one or
-more’match.
+more’ match.
 Both forms optionally include a separator, which can be any token
 except `+` or `*`.

 This system is based on